top of page

 HBOCs are synthetic solutions designed to carry oxygen.
 They are usually a smaller size than RBCs.
 The haemoglobin is modified and covered with carriers to ensure the HBOCs do not break down inside the body.
 They can be used for blood transfusions that need to be done immediately or when there is too much blood loss.

-PFCs are derived from fluorine-containing and carbon-containing chemicals.
-They have a high capacity for carrying and delivering oxygen.
+PFCs are derived from fluorine-containing and carbon-containing chemicals, and have a high capacity for carrying and delivering oxygen.

 Advantages and disadvantages of artificial blood